 Does Motor Oil Rot Wood?

 Let’s first bust a myth.
 Oil does not rot wood.
-For as long as you need it, the oil will stay with whatever wood it is applied to because oil doesn’t dry.
+For as long as you need it, the oil will stay with whatever wood it is applied to because the oil doesn’t dry.
 This is part of the reason motor oil is used to preserve wood—not disintegrate it.

 The upside to using motor oil on wood?
 You get to keep your fences and decking around for longer.
 Plus, an oil stain looks great—nice and golden brown.
 The bad side?
 Oil never dries.